nathancy/LM-CEW-Automation-/PositionTest/README.md

 # Position test module

-Isolated module used to test positional input from Arduino Serial Monitor.
+Isolated module used to test positional user input from Arduino Serial Monitor.